Vip3rLi0n/Znuny-REST-Webform-PHP/README.md

 - [Password](https://github.com/Ni3zam/znuny-gi-rest-php/blob/main/client.php#L18).

 ## Run your client
-Your client is ready to go and can be executed by `php client.php`
+Your client is ready to go and can be executed by going to `/test.html`

 ### Misc
 An introduction for the Generic Interface for the latest ((OTRS)) Community Editon is available in the [Online Manual](https://doc.otrs.com/doc/manual/admin/6.0/en/html/genericinterface.html).

-The default operations TicketCreate and TicketUpdate are not able to send a new article via e-mail.
+The default operations TicketCreate and TicketUpdate are not able to send a **new** article via e-mail.
 For this use case you could install the free add-on [Znuny4OTRS-GIArticleSend](https://github.com/znuny/Znuny4OTRS-GIArticleSend).

 ### Credit